 On discharge, patients should be given written advice to stay at home and referred to the stay at home guidance if less than 14 days has elapsed since their exposure.
-Please refer to Appendix 11.

 29. Reporting to Public Health England (PHE)

 During outbreaks, the local PHE health protection team should be informed of confirmed COVID-19 cases of outbreak.
 Local Clinicians/ Borough Lead Nurses/IPC nurses need to call PHE when outbreak has been declared.
 An ILOG number is provided from PHE- please ensure this ILOG is shared with Infection Prevention & Control team.